-Opposite of the state or process of taking pleasure in something
+Opposite of the state or process of experiencing pleasure or joy in something

-Opposite of the action of possessing and benefiting from something
+Opposite of the act of benefiting from the use or ownership of something

 Opposite of a condition or state of happiness, cheerfulness or optimism